AlpaPhono/ansible_basics/basic_playbook/notes_on_changes.md

 # Templates
 They use templates on the apache config file however this is just for demonstration and so does not currently reflect the full changes.<br/>

+- The paths used in the tempolate file were replaced with variable names.<br/>
+- Module that copies config gile was replaced with template module